 Reach number one in a category, and you’ll receive Amazon’s orange bestseller ribbon, which will help you sell even more books.

 It was by figuring out the relevant categories that I was able to get one book I publish a #1 bestseller tag by its title for months on end without changing its marketing in any other way.
 I couldn’t have done that without Publisher Rocket.

 And it all starts with knowing which categories are the best fit for your book.

 3. Competition Analyzer Feature

 How do you find out?
-This is what Publisher Rocket’s Competition Analyzer will show you.
-Search for your topic, and Rocket responds with a list of your top ten books that are similar to yours.
+This is what Publisher Rocket’s competition analysis comes in.
+Enter your topic into the search bar, and Rocket responds with a list of your top ten books that are similar to yours.